gynecoloji/R_utility/README.md

 ## Acknowledgments

+- The R Core Team for developing R
 - The Bioconductor community for excellent genomics packages
+- Hadley Wickham and the tidyverse team for data manipulation and visualization tools
+- Pheatmap developers for enhanced heatmap visualizations
 - Seurat team for single cell analysis tools
 - DESeq2 and edgeR developers for RNA-seq analysis methods
 - The broader R community for statistical computing tools
+- All contributors who have helped improve this repository
 ---

 **Note**: This repository is actively maintained.
 Please check for updates regularly and report any issues you encounter.